MobileNativeFoundation/index-import/README.md

 1. Checkout the desired release branch of Swift
 2. Build Swift using `--release`/`-R` for performance

 To checkout a specific version of Swift, use the `update-checkout` script.
-For example: `./swift/utils/update-checkout --scheme swift-5.0-branch`.
+For example: `./swift/utils/update-checkout --clone --tag swift-5.0.1-RELEASE`.

 Building all of Swift can take a long time, and most of that isn't needed by `index-import`.
 A faster way to build `index-import`, is to build only `libIndexStore.dylib`.
 Here are the commands to do just that: